sketchplugins/plugin-directory/README.md

 - [Paste Direct](https://github.com/yudiz-solutions/paste-direct), by Sudev Kiyada: Design like a guitarist!
 - [Paste Paddings](https://github.com/simonlidesign/pastePaddings), by simonlidesign: Allows you to copy the paddings of one element and apply them to another
 - [Paste to Fill](https://github.com/tgfjt/sketch-paste-to-fill#readme), by tgfjt: Paste your image from clipboard, to fill layer.
-- [paxos-raft](https://github.com/paxos-raft/paxos-raft), by Prateek Rastogi: Generate React & React Native Apps.
+- [Paxos Raft](https://github.com/paxos-raft/paxos-raft#readme), by Prateek Rastogi: Generate React & React Native Apps.
-- [Perfecto-](https://github.com/pranusarna94/perfecto-), by Pranu Sarna: A sketch plugin to round off all sub-pixel layers at once
 - [PersianSupplier](https://github.com/hiradarshadi/persiansupplier), by Hirad Arshadi: Sketch Plugin for supplying dynamic persian data.
 - [Photo Grid](https://github.com/perrysmotors/photo-grid), by Giles Perry: A Sketch plugin that can size layers to common photo dimensions and scale them to fit in a row.
 - [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Sync your design content from Sketch with Phrase